csivitu/Admin-Panel/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Create a `.env` file according to `sample.env` and run the following commands:

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 _For more examples, please refer to the [Documentation](https://example.com)_